 Infiniti C has branches across Hong Kong.

 Often referred to as “the Culinary Van Gogh”, Dominique Ansel has opened his flagship store at H Queen’s this year.
 Blending Hong Kong culture into his desserts, some of the goodies at Dang Wen Li look like local savoury snacks, such as dumplings, fish balls, and sandwiches, while there’s also the unsuspecting lemon juice box – which is actually earl grey bergamot cake.
 If you try the baguette-like cake, expect it to be, well, not a baguette, but it’s something delicious nonetheless.
 And this time, we won’t spoil the surprise for you!

-Dang Wen Li by Dominique Ansel has locations in Tsim Sha Tsui and Central.
+Dang Wen Li by Dominique Ansel has several branches in Hong Kong.

 Jomo sells homemade vegan pastries.
 Being named the best chiffon cakes in town, the moist cake is slightly crunchy on the outside and topped with a robust layer of cream.
 At Jomo’s branch in Tseung Kwan O, you can even visit its gym before heading to the cafe outside for a post-workout cake.
 Bonus: the cafe’s sea view is stunning!

 Jomo, Shop G01 & 1A, Monterey, 23 Tong Chun Street, Tseung Kwan O, Hong Kong, p.
 2331 3003